 On Feb 2, 2007, in a local rock climbing gym (Sportrock) outside Washington, DC, DJ Skelton, a severely injured Iraq war veteran and several rock climbers (Timmy O’Neill, Reid Olmstead, Ocean Eiler, Jason Chang, and Nelson Yang) conducted one of the first adaptive rock climbing clinics in the United States.
 Over 20 participants from the Walter Reed Army Medical Center and Bethesda Naval Hospital, representing a variety of limitations (blind, amputee, burned, scarred, paraplegic, muscular atrophy, etc), showed up that day.

-A combination of expert climbers, medical professionals, local volunteers, and most important, a group of highly motivated self driven group of disabled people, all showed up for one purpose: to define life on their own terms and help each other accomplish a goal regardless of real or perceived limitations of the body and mind.
+A combination of expert climbers, medical professionals, local volunteers, and most important, a group of highly motivated self driven people with disabilities, all showed up for one purpose: to define life on their own terms and help each other accomplish a goal regardless of real or perceived limitations of the body and mind.
 It was on that day that the idea to build physical adaptive sport communities to facilitate and inspire post-traumatic growth was born.

 Paradox Sports was incorporated as a 501(c)3 non-profit organization in July 2007.
 Since then, Paradox Sports has been a place to connect, push your limits, and change beliefs about what’s possible with a disability.
 Over the years Paradox Sports has change and grown but at the core, the unwavering dedication to living fully and in the moment has always remained.